kamshory/PHPMessageBroker/README.md

 MQSender(String $address, int $port, String $username, String $password)
 ```

-1. `$address` is host name or IP address of the message broker server
+1. `$address` is the host name or IP address of the message broker server
-2. `$port` is port number of the message broker server
+2. `$port` is the port number of the message broker server
-3. `$username` is username of the sender
+3. `$username` is the username of the sender
-4. `$password` is password of the sender
+4. `$password` is the password of the sender

 Note:
 The username of the sender and recipient does not have to be the same.